vintasoftware/safari-samesite-cookie-issue/README.md

 # Safari Samesite cookies issue (Webkit Bug 188165)

 Safari 12 on iOS and Mac OS X doesn't send cookies nor allow JS to read cookies set on response if the request is made by a cross-site redirection.
 As of March 13, 2019, [this issue is still open](https://bugs.webkit.org/show_bug.cgi?id=188165).
 This Django 2.1 app reproduces this problem consistently.
+A [ticket](https://code.djangoproject.com/ticket/30250) has also been created on Django to suggest a default of no samesite for both CSRF and Session cookies.

 ## Steps to Reproduce